Home/Vegetables/Samphire

 What is samphire?

-Samphire is a succulent green vegetable that grows in salty coastal areas and is known for its crunchy texture and salty flavor.
+Samphire is a succulent green vegetable that grows in salt marshes and coastal areas, known for its salty flavor.

 How do you prepare samphire?